Form: A subshrub with herbaceous stems growing from a woody base.

 Mature Size: 2-3' high and 1.5' wide.

-Flowers: Orange-red with purple calyx (sepals at base of flower),
+Flowers: Orange-red, tubular, with a purple calyx (sepals at the base of the flower), arrayed on

 Bloom: Summer to mid-fall.

-Leaves: Green to silver-green, lance-shaped, licorice or root beer
+Leaves: Green to silver-green, lance-shaped, with a licorice or root beer fragrance,

 Wildlife: Attracts hummingbirds and butterflies.

 Toxic / Danger: No.